-Anne Butler Montgomery has worked as a television sportscaster, newspaper and magazine writer, teacher, and amateur sports official.
-Her first TV job came at WRBL‐TV in Columbus, Georgia, and led to positions at WROC‐TV in Rochester, New York, KTSP‐TV in Phoenix, Arizona, and ESPN in Bristol, Connecticut, where she anchored the Emmy and ACE award‐winning SportsCenter.
-She finished her on‐camera broadcasting career with a two‐year stint as the studio host for the NBA’s Phoenix Suns.
-Montgomery was a freelance and/or staff reporter for six publications, writing sports, features, movie reviews, and archaeological pieces.
-Her novels include The Scent of Rain, A Light in the Desert, and Wild Horses on the Salt.
-Montgomery taught high school journalism for 20 years and was an amateur sports official for four decades, a time during which she called baseball, ice hockey, soccer, and basketball games and served as a high school football referee and crew chief.
-Montgomery is a foster mom to three sons.
-When she can, she indulges in her passions: rock collecting, scuba diving, and playing her guitar.
+Anne Butler Montgomery has worked as a television sportscaster, newspaper and magazine writer, teacher, author, and amateur sports official.
+Her first TV job came at WRBL-TV in Columbus, Georgia, and led to positions at WROC-TV in Rochester, New York, KTSP-TV in Phoenix, Arizona, and ESPN in Bristol, Connecticut, where she anchored the Emmy and ACE award-winning SportsCenter.
+She finished her on-camera broadcasting career with a two-year stint as the studio host for the NBA’s Phoenix Suns.
+Montgomery was a freelance and/or staff reporter for six publications, writing sports, features, movie reviews, and archeological pieces.
+Her novels include The Castle, A Light in the Desert, Wild Horses on the Salt, The Scent of Rain, and Wolf Catcher.
+Montgomery taught sports reporting at Arizona State University’s Walter Cronkite School of Journalism and Mass Communication and taught high school journalism for 20 years.
+She was an amateur sports official for four decades, a time during which she called baseball, ice hockey, soccer, and basketball games and served as a high school football referee and crew chief.
+Montgomery is a foster mom to three sons and a daughter.
+When she can, she indulges in her passions: rock collecting, scuba diving, musical theater, and playing her guitar.

 Learn more about Anne Montgomery at these sites.